mricaud/xslt-quality/README.md

 ### Downloading the distribution

-You can download the zip here: https://github.com/mricaud/xslt-quality/releases/tag/xslt-quality-1.0.0-SNAPSHOT-dist-2021-05-03.1932
+You can download the last zip here: https://github.com/mricaud/xslt-quality/releases/tag/xslt-quality-1.0.0-SNAPSHOT-dist-2021-05-06.2103

 ### Using Maven